Television South: Formation

 Television South was formed following discussions between television producer James Gatward, television executive Bob Southgate, who had previously worked at ITN, Thames Television, and journalist Martin Jackson to apply for the new 'South and South-East' of England ITV franchise in 1980.
 Finance was provided by Barclays Bank and Charterhouse investment bank.
 This area was the most hotly contested, with seven other applicants besides TVS and the incumbent Southern Television.

-The Independent Broadcasting Authority had decided to change the area covered from the South to include the South East and included the Bluebell Hill transmitter, associated relays and the main relay at Tunbridge Wells which previously were covered by ITV's London contractors.
+The Independent Broadcasting Authority had decided to increase the area covered by the South to now include the South East.
+This meant switching the main Bluebell Hill transmitter, and associated relays (including the important relay at Tunbridge Wells) to broadcast Television South (TVS) instead of ITV London.
 To reflect this, the contract area served by Southern Television, which was previously titled the 'South of England' area, was renamed 'South and South-East of England'.
 To serve the new region better, the IBA expected the successful applicant to operate separate facilities for both the south and the south-east, known as a 'dual-region', with new additional facilities to be built in the South East.

 Following the submission of its application, TVS was anticipating that it would be forced into a shotgun marriage with Southern, but in the end, TVS won outright against the seven other contenders since its plans for a better mix of programmes and greater investment were considered good enough to operate the franchise alone.
 This was the official line given by the IBA, but it was also considered that Southern's non-local ownership (the majority shareholders were Associated Newspapers, based in London, and D.C.
 Thomson, based in Dundee) and its very conservative nature led to it being dropped in favour of the more interesting proposals made by TVS in its franchise application.

 By the start of 1981 a number of high-profile personalities had joined the station in preparation for the start of the new franchise: